Bunker/pitslamp.com/content/blog/2013-06-11-nespresso-packshots.md

 ---
 [<img src="/wp-content/uploads/2013/06/20130610_nespresso_vanilio_caramelito_ciocattino-1600-600x400.jpg" alt="Nespresso packshots caramelito" width="600" height="400" class="alignnone size-large wp-image-826" />][1]

 <a href="http://www.saravdv.be" title="Sara Blogt... | There are no endings, only new beginnings" rel="girlfriend muse contact met">Sara</a>, my girlfriend, regularly gets products to test and review for her blog.
-Off course as a photographer, I can&#8217;t resist the urge to use them to test out new techniques or ideas.
+Off course as a photographer, I can't resist the urge to use them to test out new techniques or ideas.
 So it happens that yesterday afternoon, I was standing in the living room, shooting Nespresso packshots with hot chocolate, milk and coffee.

-**Don&#8217;t forget, you can still subscribe for <a href="http://pitslamp.com/blog/20130605_workshop-film-photography-and-darkroom" title="Workshops film photography and darkroom" rel="me">the workshops film photography and darkroom</a>.**
+**Don't forget, you can still subscribe for <a href="http://pitslamp.com/blog/20130605_workshop-film-photography-and-darkroom" title="Workshops film photography and darkroom" rel="me">the workshops film photography and darkroom</a>.**

 [<img src="/wp-content/uploads/2013/06/20130610_nespresso_vanilio_caramelito_ciocattino-1580-600x400.jpg" alt="Nespresso packshots vanilio" width="600" height="400" class="alignnone size-large wp-image-825" />][2]